flytbase/flytsamples/AndroidApps/FlytDemo/README.md

 ## Introduction

 FlytDemo is a Cordova based application and uses Ionic framework.
-This application allows you to give commands to your drone to trace a square of user defined dimension.
+This application allows you to give commands to you drone to trace a square of user defined dimension.

 [Click here](http://docs.flytbase.com/docs/FlytApps/Web_MobileApps.html) to